 How to reduce teeth sensitivity during whitening treatment

 - If you are doing it at home, adjust the timing according to the level of sensitivity experienced.
 If there is any tooth sensitivity, try having more sessions for shorter periods of time.

 - Be sure to apply only the necessary amount of whitening gel to coat each tooth.
 Using more gel doesn’t necessarily mean your teeth will be whiter, but can instead lead to more sensitivity.
 This is a common mistake patients make – more does not always reap better results!

 - Never sleep with your teeth whitening kit in.
 Wearing the kit for a prolonged period of time will only allow more of the bleaching agent to enter the dentinal tubules to reach the nerve endings.
 Furthermore, if you sleep very soundly, you may miss minor discomfort which are warning signs of sensitivity.

 How to reduce teeth sensitivity after whitening

-Brush your teeth gently with a soft-bristled toothbrush and rinse your mouth with lukewarm water rather than cold water.
-Leave the desensitising toothpaste or gel in your mouth for an additional few seconds to give it some time to work its magic.
+- Brush your teeth gently with a soft-bristled toothbrush and rinse your mouth with lukewarm water rather than cold water.
+Leave the desensitizing toothpaste or gel in your mouth for an additional few seconds to give it some time to work its magic.

-While it is a fact that some people might experience sensitive teeth after whitening treatments, there are many things you can do before, during and after treatment to prevent it.
-If you have any questions, feel free to speak to our team of dentists who will give you more tips and advice on how to properly care for them so that you can avoid any pain or sensitivity after the whitening treatment.
+While it is a fact that some people may experience sensitive teeth after teeth whitening treatments, there are many things you can do before, during, and after treatment to prevent it.
+If you have any questions, feel free to speak to our team of dentists who will give you more tips and advice on how to properly care for your teeth so that you can avoid any pain or sensitivity after the whitening treatment.

 - Jorgensen, M. G., & Carroll, W. B. (2002).
 Incidence of tooth sensitivity after home whitening treatment.
 Journal of the American Dental Association (1939), 133(8), 1076–1095. https://doi.org/10.14219/jada.archive.2002.0332